Table of Contents

 There is both vegetarian and vegan dog food, and in both cases, it is kibble or wet food that does not contain meat.
 Vegan dog food contains no animal derived products; such as egg and other dairy products and follows the same rules and standards as human vegan food.
 Going vegan is an option for Chihuahuas, Great Danes and any other breed, if they for some reason can’t eat dog foods with meat.

-Vegan dog food is often made with carrots, broccoli, kale, beans, lentils, spinach, quinoa, rice and more; carefully put together to create a content that will provide the dog with enough protein, fiber, vitamins, minerals and calories.
+Vegan dog food is often made with carrots, broccoli, kale, black beans, lentils, spinach, quinoa, rice and more; carefully put together to create a content that will provide the dog with enough protein, fiber, vitamins, minerals and calories.
 It is not as easy as to just star experimenting yourself, since you need to know what you are doing, or your dog could end up with severe nutritional deficiencies.
 A deficiency could lead to numerous health problems; such as hair loss, bad teeth, an upset stomach, heart- or kidney failure, itchy skin and more, making it important not to experiment with vegan dog food on your own unless you have the proper knowledge.

 Vegan dog food is available in kibble form, as wet canned food, freeze-dried and raw, and you can find it in select pet stores and online.
 Feeding your dog vegan dog food is still a controversial subject, and availability might be somewhat limited; especially in smaller cities and rural areas.
 If this is something you feel might be right for you and your dog, however, the internet is a great place for finding what you are looking for.